 Mesh Fruit Teethers and Frozen fruit

-You can make one of your own with some simple organic frozen fruit inside of a piece of natural cheesecloth and then tie it off or even a muslin cheesecloth bag.
+You can make one of your own with some simple organic frozen fruit inside of a piece of natural cheesecloth and then tie it off or even a muslin cheesecloth bag, popping it into the freezer.
 Or you can buy pre-made fresh fruit teether.
 But this is a great option for babies that have already become food-ready.